yuriks/sm_disassembly/README.md

  Feel free to contribute to the project by creating an issue, opening a pull request, or contacting me directly.

+## Using with SMART
+This can be used to build a base ROM containing all of your ASM modifications, and use SMART to edit and manage data for you.

+1. In SMART, use `smart_project/` as the project directory.
+"Load from ROM" from a vanilla ROM and save to XML.
+Alternatively, bring your own project and rename it to match.
+2. Edit `main.asm` and make sure options `ANCHOR_LABELS` and `KEEP_SMART_DEPS` are enabled.
+3. Run `build_smart.cmd`.
+This will also automatically update your `project.xml` freespace configuration.
+(Existing ranges will be replaced!)
+4. Open or restart SMART so it will pick up the new `project.xml`.
+5. Run "Tools -> Scan ROM for freespace".
+This ensures space used by data imported by SMART is made available for exporting too.
+(It is normal to get allocation failure errors or messages before this step.)
+6. "Load from XML", and edit.
+To export to ROM just use "Save to ROM" as normal.

 ## Special Thanks
  This project relies heavily on P.JBoy's bank logs: https://patrickjohnston.org/bank/index.html